J3-git/Challenged-population-analysis-in-Power-BI/README.md

 # Challenged-population-analysis-in-Power-BI
-Data used in this project is publicly available at www.data.gov.in Analysed challenged population census and built interactive reports in microsoft Power BI Repo contains only pdf of report and not pbix file itself.
+Data used in this project is publicly available at www.data.gov.in .
+Analysed challenged population census and built interactive reports in microsoft Power BI.
+Repo contains only pdf of report and not pbix file itself.